rx-angular/rx-angular/libs/state/docs/snippets/composing-state-using-ngrx-selectors.md

-# Composing state using ngrx selector
+# Reusing ngrx selectors to compose state

 Here is an example of using [NgRx selectors](https://ngrx.io/guide/store/selectors) alongside `@rx-angular/state` to compose reusable state selectors.